Styliani Constas

 Chemistry in small volumes - From droplets to biological cells

-Droplets appear under different guises in many aspects of everyday life and technology.
-We observe them in naturally occurring atmospheric aerosols, in industrial and household sprays, as vesicles in nanofluidics and microfluidics, as analyte carriers in native mass spectrometry, as emulsions and as precursors of phase-separation processes, to mention but a few examples.
 Droplets are often charged due to the presence of ions and macroions (e.g. nucleic acids, proteins and other polyelectrolytes).
-As it has been demonstrated in recent electrospray-collision beam experiments they provide a distinct environment for chemical reactions where certain reactions accelerate by orders of magnitude relative to their bulk analogues.
+As it has been demonstrated in recent electrospray-collision beam experiments, the droplets provide a distinct environment for chemical reactions where certain reactions accelerate by orders of magnitude relative to their bulk counterparts.
 For this reason, chemistry in the small volume of the droplets may be the future ``beaker'' of chemistry.
 From another perspective, a cell and certain of its organelles share common features with a droplet.
 These features include confinement, crowding and shape fluctuations.
 Because of these commonalities, a droplet may be used as a model of a biological cell.
-Considering the significant role of droplets in atmospheric chemistry, biology, technology applications and analytical chemistry, we discover the ion and macroion (protein, nucleic acids)-droplet interactions and the origin of the acceleration of chemical reactions.
-In the droplet environment and their bulk solution analogues we also study interactions of protein complexes and assembly of proteins and other macromolecules.

 Collaborative projects